 Apply through the Discover SC Web Grant program making sure to include the following checklist:

 - Register with the Discover SC Web Grant program - Please note this program manages all SCPRT and SC250 Grants.
 Pro Tip: When completing registration make sure to select SC250 - SC American Revolution Sestercentennial Commission under Program Area of Interest.

-- Under Funding Opportunities make sure to select the correct grant - Agency: SC American Revolution Sestercentennial Commission Title: Local Museum Style Panel Grant
+- Under Funding Opportunities make sure to select the correct grant - Agency: SC American Revolution Sestercentennial Commission Title: SC American Revolution Patriot Grant (or Major or Premier)

 - General Information Form